rix-ros/rix-py/jrdf/README.md

-# URDF to JSON Converter
+# URDF to JSON Converter (`jrdf`)

-This tool converts [URDF](http://wiki.ros.org/urdf) (Unified Robot Description Format) files into a JSON format for enhanced readability.
+This tool converts [URDF](http://wiki.ros.org/urdf) (Unified Robot Description Format) files into a JSON format for enhanced readability and provides utilities for working with robot models.

 ---